Too many espresso machines? How to find the right one

 Bestseller

-Power indicates the wattage of an espresso machine, which affects how quickly it heats water and steams milk.
-A higher wattage can lead to faster preparation times and more consistent results, making it important for those who value speed and convenience in their coffee routine.
+Power refers to the wattage of an espresso machine, which affects how quickly it heats water and steams milk.
+Higher power can lead to faster brewing times and more consistent temperature control, important for making quality espresso, especially when preparing multiple cups.

 Popular options